Your weekend planner: Events in and around Fauquier

 Live entertainment at Inn at Kelly’s Ford: 7 to 10 p.m., 16589 Edwards Shop Road, Remington.
 Contact: 540-399-1779.

-Free Community Day at National Sporting Library and Museum: 10 a.m. to 5 p.m., 102 The Plains Road, Middleburg.
-Free admission the last Sunday of the month to all exhibits.
+Sunday Sketch: 2 to 4 p.m., 102 The Plains Road, Middleburg.
+Artists of all ages are invited to sketch with artist Hilary White.
+Materials provided.
+To register, contact info@nationalsporting.org.
 Visit www.nationalsporting.org or phone 540-687-6542.

 Archwood Green Barns Farmers Market: 10 a.m. to 3 p.m.
 4555 Old Tavern Road, The Plains.
 Fruits, vegetables, baked goods, orchids, bamboo, quilted specialties and more.
 Visit www.archwoodgreenbarns.com or contact 540-253-5289.